rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

 5. Check your answers by plugging your values for $I_1$, $I_2$, and $I_3$ into the equations that you wrote for parts 1.-3.

    \ifsolutions
+   **Comment**: This is an important step.
+Sign errors in KVL and KCL are common as are algebraic errors, and this check will determine if you made an error.
    \else
    \vspace{3em}
    \fi